getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

 This generator will, at first run, `yield` out the value `10` when pausing itself.
-When you resume the generator -- using the `it.next(..)` we referred to earlier -- whatever value (if any) you resume with will replace the whole `yield 10` expression, meaning whatever value that is, will be assigned to the `x` variable.
+When you resume the generator -- using the `it.next(..)` we referred to earlier -- whatever value (if any) you resume with will replace/complete the whole `yield 10` expression, meaning whatever value that is will be assigned to the `x` variable.

 A `yield ..` expression can appear anywhere a normal expression can.
 For example: